New American Express Hilton Credit Card Offers

 Bottom Line

 If you have been looking at getting a credit card for hotel stays, this might be the time to consider the Hilton credit cards listed above.
-Hilton cards aren’t our favorite because of their typically high-priced award chart, but we love those free night certificates!
-The new American Express Hilton credit card offers and the addition of free night certificates makes these offers worth considering.
+Hilton cards aren’t our favorite because of their typically high-priced award chart, but we love those free-night certificates!
+The new American Express Hilton credit card offers—especially with the addition of free-night certificates—are worth considering.

 Related Posts